DNSCrypt/dnscrypt-proxy/README.md

 ## Current status/features

-The current 2.0.0 alpha version includes all the major features from dnscrypt-proxy 1.9.5 (support for dnscrypt v2, synthetic IPv6 responses, logging, blocking, forwarding and caching), with improved reliability, flexbility, usability and performance.
+The current 2.0.0 beta version includes all the major features from dnscrypt-proxy 1.9.5 (support for dnscrypt v2, synthetic IPv6 responses, logging, blocking, forwarding and caching), with improved reliability, flexbility, usability and performance.

 | Features                                                    | dnscrypt-proxy 1.x                                                           | dnscrypt-proxy 2.x                                                                                            |
 | ----------------------------------------------------------- | ---------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- |